emotionsense/SensorManager/README.md

 # ES Sensor Manager

 The ES Sensor Manager Library is a library project for Android application developers.
 The main goal of the project is to make accessing and polling for Android smartphone sensor data easy, highly configurable, and battery-friendly.
+Check the [online documentation](http://emotionsense.github.io/) for more details.

 ## Authors & Contributors
 * Neal Lathia ([nlathia](https://github.com/nlathia)), University of Cambridge, UK